 Being one of the ethnic communities from Nepal among many others, Tamangs, have their own culture and dialects which distinguish them from other ethnic groups.
 In Nepal, Tamang communities are generally located in the central highlands, hilly areas as well as around the Kathmandu Valley.

-A very large number of Tamang communities can be found living in the middle hilly region to the Himalayan range of Nepal.
+A very large number of Tamang communities can be found living in the middle hilly region of the Himalayan range of Nepal.
 Including the capital, Kathmandu, they are generally living in districts of Sindhupalchok, Kavrepalanchok, Nuwakot, Dhading, Rasuwa, Makawanpur, Dolkha, Ramechhap, etc.

 Tamang Selo, Music of Tamangs and its origin.

-It is very common in this community to play Damphu and sing Selo, which can be explained as a combination of joy, sorrow or humor, etc. including songs of humor, philosophical thoughts, wits, lifestyle, as well as the combination of life’s joys and sorrows.
+It is very common in this community to play Damphu and sing Selo, which can be explained as a combination of joy, sorrow or humor, etc. including songs of humor, philosophical thoughts, wits, and lifestyle, as well as the combination of life’s joys and sorrows.
 Like all other musical styles in existence Tamang Selo too has transcended the boundaries of social, linguistic, and cultural limits; therefore, it is one of the very popular Nepali music in Nepal.

 Legend of Damphu / Conclusion

 According to the Tamang Legend, they used to live as nomads.
 They used to move from one place to another in search of food and shelter.
-This community used to survive consuming wild fruits, yams, etc., and used to hunt animals for meat.
+This community used to survive by consuming wild fruits, yams, etc., and used to hunt animals for meat.
 They used to hunt all day long.
 And, it was customary to share the hunt with the people living together as the hunting party consists of several families living in the temporary shelters.

 Once, the leader of the hunting group, whose name was “Peng Dorjay” went hunting along with some members, but, alas! the group was empty-handed after searching for the kill the whole day.
-At last, in the evening while returning back home without a kill, the leader suddenly saw a goat grazing on a high cliff.
+At last, in the evening while returning back home without a kill, the leader suddenly saw a deer grazing on a high cliff.